-- A single command can be used to create brokers, Configuration Managers, and User Name Servers. - All commands are JCL-based, meaning that no UNIX shell is required.
+- A single command can be used to create the broker, Configuration Manager, and User Name Server components. - All commands are JCL-based, meaning that no UNIX shell is required.

 For more information, see the Installation Guide.

 Improved Message Brokers Toolkit